johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	What other ways might it be appropriate to organise the time and the group in order to ensure the learning is culturally appropriate, relevant and practical?

->	Think about these things as you progress throughout this discipleship experience.
+**>	Think about these things as you progress throughout this discipleship experience.

 ----

-# Licensing and Translation #
+# Publication #

 >	I THINK you are touching something that is not already existing...
 For example, if we talk about evangelism, it may well be a new way of approaching evangelism, but we already have many methods of evangelism.
 But discipleship is something that is really (an) innovative thing!— Burkinabé theological educator, 2010